koendv/xtensa-esp32-elf-raspberrypi/README.md

 Open *Tools -> Board: -> Boards Manager*
 In the search field, type "ESP32".
 Install the "esp32" board package.
 Ignore any messages "Warning: forced trusting untrusted contributions".

 In the Tools menu select the ESP32 cores as compilation target.
-As an example, if using a SESP32 Wrover choose *Tools->Board: -> ESP32 Arduino->ESP32 Wrover Module* .
+As an example, if using an ESP32 Wrover choose *Tools->Board: -> ESP32 Arduino->ESP32 Wrover Module* .

 ## Notes